Gigaspaces/xap-docs/site/content/early_access/kubernetes-overview.markdown

 ## Helm Chart Location

-Helm supports installing charts in [various forms](https://docs.helm.sh/helm/#helm-install).
+Helm supports installing charts in [a number of ways](https://docs.helm.sh/helm/#helm-install).
 A Helm chart can be used in a variety of formats and locations; packaged, unpackaged, accessed via a remote URL or even in a chart repository.
-The `xap` Helm chart is provided as an unpackaged chart in the `$XAP_HOME/tools/kubernetes/charts` folder.
+The `xap` and `insightedge` Helm charts are provided as unpackaged charts in the `<home directory>/tools/kubernetes/charts` folder.
 All of the commands described here should be executed from that folder.
 If you prefer to store the chart in an alternate location, you must specify the path to the chart so that Helm can locate it.